Random Tears – Do Narcissists Cry?

 As a recovering codependent, it seems, I’m inclined to be a rescuer.
 I’m empathetic and when I sense someone else’s suffering, I feel compelled to intervene with whatever resources I have at my disposal.
 No doubt, that makes a tasty snack for a narcissist who tends to feel like a victim entitled to compensation.

 I enjoyed helping people, but with Tina it was a devotion.
 I never minded helping her with any of her minor troubles, or even the big ones.
-As connected as I perceived us to be, helping her felt pretty much the same as helping myself, only more urgent.
+As connected as I perceived us to be, helping her felt pretty much the same as helping myself (only, perhaps more urgent).

 |If you find this blog helpful, check out the reviews on the book!|

 The Adventures of Dan and Tina - Enduring and Recovering from Narcissistic Abuse

 "Powerful.
 Truthful.
 Enlightening!"

 Not everything I did was to meet physical needs.
 It wasn’t always about money or possessions.
 In fact, most of the rescuing I attempted with Tina had to do with her unstable moods.
 Those were situations where I knew I couldn’t necessarily “fix” anything, but I could lend a sympathetic ear.
 Listening was one of the skills Tina most valued in me, or so she said.

 Next to listening, was reassurance.
 Convincing Tina that things were going to be OK and that she was OK was generally what was called for.
 She needed external validation.
 That’s the essence of “narcissistic supply.”
 Sometimes, when she was upset about some conflict with another person, I might have felt she could have been in the wrong, but it was my job to be on her team and put as positive a spin on it as I could.

 It was more difficult when random tears would appear and Tina had no explanation to offer for her sometimes sudden sadness.